Data Privacy in the Age of AI

 Make no mistake: Your personal data has value.
 OpenAI, the maker of ChatGPT, was founded in 2015.
 Its market value now sits at $157 billion.
 The social media site Reddit went public at a valuation of $6.4 billion in early 2024 based largely on the perceived AI training value of its data—millions of organic posts, comments, and quips contributed for free by its users and redditors.

-The prompts, text, images, and documents you feed into AI systems also constitutes a kind of personal or private data.
-Once you upload it into the AI system, it’s ingested by that system and becomes another piece of the machine’s training data.
+The prompts, text, images, and documents you feed into AI systems also constitute a kind of personal or private data.
+Once you upload it into an AI system, it’s ingested by that system and becomes another piece of the machine’s training data.
 In other words, if you upload your company’s proprietary information into a public AI system, that information becomes part of a public database.
 The same goes for any personal data uploaded into an AI chatbot.
 The AI developer or deployer may have installed safeguards to prevent the regurgitation of that data, but there’s no guarantee that the chatbot won’t blurt your sensitive data hours, days, or years later.

 Next: